rstacruz/para/README.md

 *Note: this is a proof-of-concept project and was never envisioned to be used in production.*

+Para is a simple test framework with one killer feature: your tests will be ran in parallel.
+This example below will have all tests take place simultaneously.

 ``` ruby
 # mytest.rb
 require 'para'